PrintableString

+Practical limitations

 The PrintableString definition does not include the at sign (@) or ampersand (&).
+Both of these are legal characters in email addresses.

 This sometimes causes problems for naive implementers who attempt to put an SMTP email address into an X.509 digital certificate Distinguished Name.

 The PrintableString definition does not include asterisk (*) which means it must not be used to represent a wildcard in an X.509 digital certificate Distinguished Name.

+Character set

+The following table shows the PrintableString character set.
+Each character is shown with the code point of its Unicode equivalent.